This post has already been read 3666 times!

 I spent some good money and time getting my SE/30 uplifted and retrofitted for modern use.
 Both the motherboard, analog board and power-supply have been recapped, it has 32M RAM installed and a SCSI to CF adapter to ensure quiet operation and no surprise disk failures.
 The one failure I encountered was the keyboard and mouse.
 As well loved as the Apple mechanical ADB keyboards and squared, ball-mice were in the day, today they are nowhere as easy (on your fingers) to use as modern USB thin chiclet-key keyboards or a usb optical mouse.

-The smaller Apple ADB keyboards are ok, but still require a lot more pressure than modern keyboards due to the larger travel.
+The smaller SE-era Apple ADB keyboards are wonderful, but still require more finger pressure than modern keyboards due to the larger travel.
 Iused these a great deal in the 90’s and enjoyed them but as time has passed and more modern Macs have evolved with ever thinner and thinner keyboards and travel my tastes have changed with the times.
-I personally loved from the first moment the Apple chiclet style keyboards since they debuted in the original polycarbonate Apple MacBook.
-Going back from heavy, daily use on these modern Apple keyboards to older ADB keyboards wasn’t a pleasant experience for me, but clearly many people enjoy these keyboards as there are adapters and projects to use them with modern USB computers.
+I personally loved from the first moment the Apple chiclet style keyboards since they debuted on the original polycarbonate Apple MacBook.
+Going back from heavy daily use on these modern Apple keyboards to older ADB keyboards wasn’t a pleasant experience for me, but clearly many people enjoy these keyboards as there are adapters and projects to use them with modern USB computers.
 However– I was looking for the exact opposite type of conversion for my SE/30.